Aholicknight/Deadcord/README.md

   🤔 Are you a part of the Discord staff team?
 Glad to see you.
 </div>

-## I DID NOT MAKE THIS REPO.
+## I DID NOT CREATE DEADCORD
 The original Deadcord repo was removed from github and the account deleted as well.
 I have found a archive of the repo from April 11th and reuploaded it to github under a new repository.
-Everything is restored, and released will be addded soon.
+Everything is restored, ~~and released will be addded soon.~~

-The Deadcord-Client repository will be restored as well.
+v1.4.1 release can be downloaded [here](https://github.com/Aholicknight/Deadcord/releases/tag/v.1.4.1)

 ## 🚨 Disclaimer